stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 Function create = instance.function("vkCreateDebugUtilsMessengerEXT");
 ```

-Which is a new accessor on the instance class:
+Which is a new factory on the instance class:

 ```java
 public Function function(String name) {